News and Events Page Banner Image

 Current Appraiser Staff News

-The field appraiser staff are working on the annual 17% re-inspection process.
+The field appraiser staff are constantly working on the annual 17% re-inspection process.
 The Property Valuation Division of the Department of Revenue of the State of Kansas requires us to re-inspect each parcel once every six years.
-We are and will be conducting inspections on 17% of the county again this year.
 This amounts to approximately 6,500 parcels.
+You can see what part of the county is under this 17% by checking the "Appraisal Reinspection Cycle" on our maps page.
 This inspection process includes data collection on: residential, vacant, agricultural, multi-family, and commercial properties.

 All Reno County field appraisers can be identified with a Reno County photo ID badge and are driving clearly marked Reno County vehicles.
 Property owners with questions may contact the Reno County Appraiser's Office at 620-694-2915.